orbs-network/posv2-contracts-deployment-migration/README.md

 ## DelegationsContract upgrade flow

-This is similar to the flow described in "Migrating delegations from Orbs PoS V1 delegations contract".
+This is similar to the flow described in [Migrating delegations from Orbs PoS V1 delegations contract](https://github.com/orbs-network/posv2-contracts-deployment-migration/blob/master/README.md#migrating-delegations-from-orbs-pos-v1-delegations-contract).
 The only differnece is that the list of existing delegations should be taken from the current delegations contract.